pkom79/email-metrics-cloud/docs/BRANDING.md

 - Hover overlays: app-specific, not part of the standardized Info tooltip scope.

 Audience Growth header:
-- Show the big total number at top-right; to its right, show the compact arrow+percent change matching the big cards.
+- Show the big total number at top-right; below it, show the compact arrow+percent change matching the big cards.
 No additional "Total …" label; rely on the metric dropdown.

 Audience Size Performance (new):
 - Section: use the standard section container and header with calendar icon (`CalendarFold`) and `InfoTooltipIcon`.